carnivuth/carnivuth_blog/content/blog/FIND.md

 ---
-title: find command guide
+title: My personal find command guide
 date: 2024-11-11
-index: 2
+draft: true
 tags:
   - ONELINERS
 ---

-# FIND COMMAND

 The `find` command is handy tool to manage files inside the file system, the command structure is: